Offshorp/esx_gym/README.md

 # Installation
 1. Extract esx_gym.zip into your resource folder.
 2. Start the script in your server.cfg or wherever you start scripts.
-Correct row: **start esx_gym**
+Correct row: **ensure esx_gym**
 3. Import the esx_gym.sql into your database (table: items) or do it manually.
 4. Start/Restart your server.
 5. Done, have a good time at the gym and get healthy!